nspcc-dev/neofs-dev-env/README.md

 Also you should add self-signed node (`s04.neofs.devenv`) certificate to trusted store (default location might be changed using `CA_CERTS_TRUSTED_STORE` variable).
-This step is required for client services (neofs-http-gw, neofs-s3-gw) to interact with the node:
+This step is required for client services (neofs-rest-gw, neofs-s3-gw) to interact with the node:

 ```